adam-gipril/chef-scheduler/README.md

 #### Nodemon with Chrome DevTools

 The `nodemon.json` configuration runs node in inspect mode.
-When Chrome detects a node process running in inspect mode, a Node icon will appear in the top left corner of any open DevTools panel.
+When Chrome detects a node process running in inspect mode, an icon will appear in the top left corner of any open DevTools panel.
 A click on that icon will open a new instance of DevTools, attached to the Node process:

 ![DevTools](/assets/images/devtools.png)